 Behaviors intended to make loved ones feel bad about themselves…

-Evokes shame or fear to get what the abuser wants.
+Abusers invoke shame or fear to get what they want.

 Resentful, angry, or abusive people blame their partners:

 “I might have overreacted, but I’m human, and look what you did!”

 They feel like victims, which, in their minds, justifies victimizing others.

 Not all emotional abuse is shouting or name-calling.

 Stonewallers punish by refusing to hear their partners’ perspectives:

 “Just leave me alone.”